MicrosoftDocs/PowerShell-Docs/dsc/reference/mof-classes/msft-dsclocalconfigurationmanager-testconfiguration.md

 ---
 ms.date:  06/12/2017
 keywords:  dsc,powershell,configuration,setup
-title:  TestConfiguration method of the MSFT_DSCLocalConfigurationManager class
+title:  TestConfiguration method
 ---
-# TestConfiguration method of the MSFT_DSCLocalConfigurationManager class
+# TestConfiguration method

 Sends the configuration document to the managed node and verifies the current configuration against the document.